 - Any history of drainage issues, pooling water, or gutter problems?

-If the house is on a pier-and-beam foundation, add: “Any history of shimming, leveling, or moisture problems under the house?”
+If the house is on a pier-and-beam foundation, add this question: “Any history of shimming, leveling, or moisture problems under the house?”

 How inspection and engineering usually fit together

-A general home inspection is a great screening tool, but it typically does not “certify” a foundation.
+A general home inspection is a great screening tool.
+However, it typically does not “certify” a foundation.

 What an inspector will do